CRICOS Course Code: 097491G Campus location: Sydney

 |DELIVERY STRUCTURE – A BLENDED MIX OF CLASSROOM AND ONLINE|

 The course is offered in a blended mode of delivery and assessment.
-This means students are required to attend 15 hours face-to-face full-time classroom study plus 5 hours structured online learning every week.
-You use our Elearn Mercury Colleges platform.
+This means students are required to attend 15 hours face-to-face full-time classroom study plus complete 5 hours of structured online learning every week.

 |COURSE CREDIT AND/OR RECOGNITION OF PRIOR LEARNING|